sbangalore/sbangalore.github.io/_posts/2019-12-05-Journal-of-Finance-Nov-TLDR.md

 DKS (2016): Dealers don't randomly search.
 They form trading networks to reduce these costs.

-They proxy connectivity of dealers by using the graph-level [eigen centrality](https://en.wikipedia.org/wiki/Eigenvector_centrality) of the interdealer network.
+The authors proxy connectivity of dealers by using the graph-level [eigen centrality](https://en.wikipedia.org/wiki/Eigenvector_centrality) of the interdealer network.

 Neklyudov (2014), Chang and Zhang (2016), Wang (2016): search frictions correlate with properties of intermediation chains.